dna-seq/ukbiobank/README.md

 # ukbiobank
-Scripts for working with ukb platform
+Notebooks and data for working with ukb platform